dhis2/dhis2-docs/src/developer/web-api/tracker.md

 ### Program Messages

-Program message lets you send messages to tracked entity instances, contact addresses associated with organisation units, phone numbers and email addresses.
-You can send messages through the `messages` resource.
+The program message feature enables you to send messages to tracked entity instances, contact addresses associated with organizational units, phone numbers, and email addresses.
+Messages can be sent using the messages resource.

     /api/messages